Hanshin 5550 series

 The Hanshin 5550 series (阪神電鉄5550系, Hanshin Dentetsu 5550-kei) is a commuter electric multiple unit (EMU) train operated by the private railway operator Hanshin Electric Railway in Japan since 2010.

 Design

 The design was based on the earlier 5500 series trains, which were themselves developed from the 8000 series trains.
 The bogies are the same as those used on the 1000 series trains.

 Operations

 Together with the 5500 series trains, the 5550 series set is primarily used on Hanshin Main Line services.

 Formation

 As of 1 April 2015, one four-car set is in service, formed as shown below, with three motored "M" cars and one non-powered trailer "T" car.
 The "Mc" car is at the Umeda end.

 Each motored car is fitted with one single-arm pantograph.

 Interior

 Passenger accommodation consists of longitudinal bench seating throughout, with sculpted seats finished in blue moquette.

 History

-The only train entered revenue service 29 December 2010.
+The train entered revenue service 29 December 2010.